Tampa Bay Business Owners Celebrate International Women's Day

 “But also, how do we support each other and how do we raise each other up through using our voices,” she said.

-But what does separate the globally recognized celebration on March 8th is it’s level of awareness right here in the U.S.
+What separates the globally recognized celebration on March 8th is the level of awareness right here in the U.S.

 “Here in the [United] States, it’s just starting to become recognized.
-In fact, my friends that are from Ecuador and Romania and some of these other amazing places around the world say that they get flowers on the streets and women and men alike wish them a Happy Women’s Day, so hopefully we’re bringing that tradition over here to the United States and celebrating more,” said Rivelli.READ MORE: Third Stimulus Check: Besides $1,400, What Else Does The Economic Relief Package Have For You?
+In fact, my friends that are from Ecuador and Romania and some of these other amazing places around the world say that they get flowers on the streets and women and men alike wish them a Happy Women’s Day, so hopefully we’re bringing that tradition over here to the United States and celebrating more,” said Rivelli.READ MORE: Atlanta Attorneys Representing George Floyd's Family Prepare For Derek Chauvin Trial

 “International Women’s Day does have an important message: women supporting one another and the entire gender being elevated.
 Celebrate themselves, celebrate their tribe, their sisters, their mom,” said Rivelli.